 Pain at the side of the hip, or Lateral hip pain, is very common and can be a difficult area to treat.
 It is most often seen in women but can also affect young athletes especially runners.
 The pain may come on slowly over time or in some cases a fall or sudden change in exercise or activity can be the culprit.
 Read more

-- An Interview with Ironman Jarrod Harvey on the Benefits of Pilates for Triathletes
+- An Interview with Ironman Jarrod Harvey: Benefits of Pilates for Triathletes

-- Why do I need to to Pelvic Floor Exercises
+- Why do I need to do Pelvic Floor Exercises?

 - Barre Pilates